Hereafter Sweatflow Leggings

-When combined, these two qualities permit you to wear the Everbrand Sweatflow leggings five times before you need to wash them– perfect for extended hikes.
-Throw a thigh pocket large enough to store your smartphone into the mix, and it is easy to see why these hiking leggings are such a great value.
+These two qualities permit you to wear Everbrand Sweatflow leggings five times before you need to wash them– perfect for extended hikes.
+Throw a thigh pocket large enough to store your smartphone into the mix, and it is easy to see why they are such great value.

-Bottom Line: The Everbrand Sweatflow leggings provide not only a great value but one of the best constructions for longer hikes and camping trips, making them our choice for the best hiking leggings.
+Bottom Line: Everbrand Sweatflow provide not only great value but have one of the best constructions for longer hikes and camping trips.

-The clothing you choose, whether for day hikes or trekking the AT will play an important role in you safety and enjoyment of your trip.
-While traditionally, many hikers opt for hiking pants, it’s becoming more common to see hikers donning a pair of hiking tights.
-Modern trekking leggings for women have great moisture wicking abilities, and several models incorporate weather resistance features into the fabric, thus, making them a great lightweight solution for the trail.
+The clothing you choose, whether for day hikes or for trekking the Appalachian Trail, will play an important role in the safety and enjoyment of your trip.
+In the past hikers have often opted for traditional hiking pants, however it is becoming more common to see hikers donning a pair of hiking tights.
+Modern trekking leggings have great moisture wicking abilities, and several models have weather resistant features incorporated into the fabric, making them a great lightweight solution for the trail.

-While you may run to your closet to grab a pair of yoga pants, we’d recommend you make sure they aren’t cotton leggings.
+While you may run to your closet to grab a pair of yoga pants, we’d recommend you make sure they aren’t made of cotton.
 Cotton makes for a poor material choice for hiking, and can be downright dangerous in wet and cold weather.

-We’ve put together a list of the six best hiking leggings for women, highlighting what each one does best.
-We also provide a helpful buyer’s guide, so you can figure out which womens walking leggings are best suited for your next hike.
+We’ve put together a list of the six best hiking leggings for women, highlighting what each does best.
+We also provide a helpful buyer’s guide so you can figure out which womens walking leggings are best suited for your next hike.

-While they seem a bit similar on the surface, hiking pants and a pair of hiking leggings tend to serve different purposes.
-While you can use both as a single layer for specific situations, their versatility differentiates them.
+While they seem similar on the surface, hiking pants and hiking leggings tend to serve different purposes.
+While you can use both as a single layer for specific situations, there are notable differences between the two.